 Effective stewardship of natural areas depends upon an accurate accounting of the biotic resources, particularly the vegetation, present on a site.
 The development of a site-specific plant species list, along with a written description of the plant communities that are there (including relevant information about the human and natural ecology of the plants) is often desired by natural resource agencies, landowners, and environmental organizations.
-This substantial (100 point) assignment is to perform and document a botanical survey like the ones performed by professional field botanists engaged in environmental assessment.
+This substantial (100 point) assignment is to perform a botanical survey like the ones performed by professional field botanists engaged in environmental assessment.

 Select a natural area near you such as a metro park, state park, state nature preserve, etc., that has several different plant community types (e.g., field, marsh, woodland) where you can roam and identify plants.
+Some possible sites are shown on a Google map embedded on the course companion web page.

-Task: Visit the property-ideally multiple times- and record separately the trees (10 or more species), shrubs and lianas (i.e., woody vines; 5 or more species), and various herbaceous plants (vines, forbs, graminoids, pteridophytes, and bryophytes; 25 or more species) that are identifiable (for a grand total of 40 or more species).
+Task: Visit the property at least three times at 1-2 week intervals during September and record separately the trees (10 or more species), shrubs and lianas (i.e., woody vines; 5 or more species), and various herbaceous plants (vines, forbs, graminoids, pteridophytes, and bryophytes; 25 or more species) that are identifiable on each trip (for a grand total of 40 or more species).